ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If the request contained a 'scope' field, the handler MUST extract the roles for that client.
 If the value is such that the KDC cannot extract all the necessary information to understand and process it correctly (e.g. unrecognized roles), the KDC MUST respond with a 4.00 (Bad Request) error message.

 If verification succeeds, the handler removes the client from the group identified by "gid", for specific roles if roles were specified in the 'scope' field, or for all roles.
 That includes removing the public key of the client if the KDC keep tracks of that.
-Then, the handler returns a 2.05 (Content) message with empty payload.
+Then, the handler delete the sub-resource /node and returns a 2.02 (Deleted) message with empty payload.

-#### GET Handler {#node-get}

-The handler expects a GET request.

-The handler verifies that the group identifier of the /ace-group/gid path is a subset of the 'scope' stored in the access token associated to this client.
-If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

-If verification succeeds, the handler returns a 2.05 (Content) message containing newly-generated individual keying material for the Client, or information enabling the Client to derive it.
-The payload of the response is formatted as a CBOR map.
-The specific format of newly-generated individual keying material for group members, or of the information to derive it, and corresponding CBOR label, MUST be specified in the application profile (REQ14) and registered in {{iana-reg}}.

 ## Joining Exchange {#ssec-key-distribution-exchange}